Dinner

 What is the GM Diet?

-The GM Diet is a 7-day eating plan that tells you exactly what types of food to eat each day.
+The GM Diet is a 7-day eating plan that tells you exactly which foods to eat each day.
 It’s pretty strict – you can only eat certain food groups on specific days.

 The whole idea is to eat very few calories while drinking tons of water.